 Are there any exceptions to the science-based early literacy instruction requirements?

-There are certain groups of students for whom phonological and phonemic awareness focused literacy instruction is either not possible or not appropriate, including students who are deaf or hard of hearing, students who are deafblind, and some students with intellectual disabilities.
+There are certain students for whom phonological and phonemic awareness focused literacy instruction is either not possible or appropriate.
 Appropriate instruction in reading should be clearly articulated in the individual education programs (IEPs) or 504 plans of such students and those instructional plans must be followed.
 Teachers of record should work closely with special education teachers to plan and deliver appropriate instruction.

 Will schools be required to adopt and implement early literacy curricula from the list generated by the early literacy curriculum council?